Antizycle/calcConstructor/README.md

        devserver), SASS, React, Typescript

 Progress Log:
+4. Visual overhaul.
+   Fixed inability to use calc actions if input string is empty (initial state).
+   Removed possibility to perform calculations on NaN and Infinity :)
+   Next steps - fix mobile drag and drop, caclResult function refactoring.
+   Possible new features: button alignment, double click moves button to the opposite box (coordinates random or as in initial config?).

 3. The Mode toggler implemented.
 Calculator works as intended with a few edge case quirks.
 Need to refactor calculation function.
 It's a bit unruly and hard to understand with all the conditions.
 Next steps - refactoring and styling.